 Map the journey: Select a waste stream (garbage, recyclables, refundables, or organics) and map its journey from the school to disposal and/or processing.
+See Appendix 1 for Landfill Map.

 Interview school custodial staff: Inquire how waste is stored at your school and how frequently a hauler collects each waste stream.
 Research ways to reduce the transportation impacts of waste collection.